 I started my reporting career in high school, covering sports for my hometown newspaper in Williamston.
 After studying creative writing at Michigan State University, I returned to serve as sports editor for The Towne Courier in East Lansing before becoming news editor of the Williamston Enterprise.
 I covered Williamston schools during those financially strapped years of the early 1980s.

 I also covered education in Kentucky, where I earned my bachelor’s degree at Murray State University, before coming to The Grand Rapids Press in 1985.
 There I began covering Grand Rapids Public Schools along with education issues more broadly.
-Writing about school board elections, grading scandals and bruising board meetings was tough, but going into classrooms was a joy.
+Writing about school board elections, grading scandals and bruising budget meetings was tough, but going into classrooms was a joy.

 Most joyful were the stories I wrote on the 1987 Fountain School kindergarten class – the future Class of 2000.
 That turned into a 13-year series following those students all the way to graduation – or, in some cases, to dropping out.
 Their stories of those students, as they grew from wide-eyed children to worldly adolescents, vividly captured the challenges, triumphs and heartbreaks of public education.

 Some years later, I wrote a four-part series on why students drop out for the former Flair section.
-Like the Fountain School students, these young people taught me much about how difficult school and life can be if you don’t fit the usual mold.
+These young people taught me much about how difficult school and life can be if you don’t fit the usual mold.

 Although I went on become religion editor, I never lost interest or involvement in education.
-As my son and daughter went through Grand Rapids Public Schools, I initiated GRPS Arts Advocates, a nonprofit promoting school music and art.
+As my son and daughter went through Grand Rapids Public Schools, I helped initiate GRPS Arts Advocates, a nonprofit promoting school music and art.
 Arts Advocates raised nearly $100,000 in its annual Arts Jam concert and art auction.
 I also helped with other parents and school staff to form ACE High, an arts and communications sub-school at Union High School.